Episodes of War: An eye for an eye in Schmidt in November 1944 (Published on 17/04/2023, latest update on 19/04/2026)

-A vivid example is a report by John F. Forsell, K Co, 110th Infantry Regiment of the 28th U.S. Infantry Division, who describes the following episode from November 1944 (from Chernitsky, Voices from the Foxholes – Men of the 110th Infantry relate personal accounts of what they experienced during World War II, p.
+The 110th U.S. Infantry Regiment was primarily tasked with securing the southern flank of the main assault on Schmidt, led by the 112th U.S. Infantry Regiment, and was engaged in heavy fighting around the Siegfried Line bunkers in the Raffelsbrand and Simonskall areas (source: Chernitsky, Voices from the Foxholes – Men of the 110th Infantry relate personal accounts of what they experienced during World War II, p.
 62 f.):

 “After the Hedgerows of France, the 28th Division was the first division to enter Germany.
 On Nov.
 2nd the Division was ordered to secure the Hurtgen Forest.
 The Hurtgen Forest was the worst ordeal I had in the service.
 The amount of men lost is unbelievable.
 My checking of the foxholes each morning increased the casualty list that kept piling up.
 The cold weather and snow were no help, as you checked the hole some of the men were stiff from the cold, others were dead.
 The constant firing of shells making tree bursts surely made our lives very uneasy.
 I remember one night, we received two new lieutenants as replacements.
 The C.P. sent them to me and I was elated, for the first time in months I had dreams of getting some rest and sleep.
 I told them they would be up and awake all night.
 I sent them back to the Mess tent for some refreshments (food and drink).
 It was about fifteen minutes later a shell burst over the Mess tent.
 I couldn’t believe it.
 Both lieutenants were hit, one wounded in the shoulder, the other in the forearm.
 Of course they were immediately sent back and there went my night of rest.